Contributed By Riquito Advogados

-Upon being notified of the request for the suspension of the act, the authority shall immediately cease or discontinue its performance, except if, within three days, it acknowledges in writing that the non-immediate performance of the act will cause a significant damage to the public interest, detailing the grounds for such averment.
+Upon being notified of the request for the suspension of the act, the authority shall immediately cease or discontinue its performance, unless it acknowledges in writing, within three days, that the non-immediate performance of the act will cause a significant damage to the public interest, detailing the grounds for such averment.

-The performance of the act in breach of the above may entail civil, disciplinary and criminal action to the authority and the individuals involved.
+The performance of the act in breach of the above may entail civil, disciplinary and criminal action for the authority and the individuals involved.